Reimagining the University of

 Engaging with You

-We would like to understand how the campus has been serving the community, how space has been and is currently being used, and establish priorities to improve the campus experience for our students, faculty, staff, and broader community—for generations to come.
+We have been working to understand how the campus has been serving the community, how space has been and is currently being used, and establish priorities to improve the campus experience for our students, faculty, staff, and broader community—for generations to come.
+We are excited to share our Campus and Landscape Plan in Fall 2025!

 Guiding Principles